kavia-common/ai-test-automation-platform-6921-6930/frontend/README.md

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

+It now includes a static Corporate Navy themed HTML/CSS/JS app under `public/` that can run without additional dependencies and communicates with a Python FastAPI backend.

 ## Features

-- **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
+- **Lightweight**: No heavy UI frameworks - vanilla CSS and minimal JS
-- **Modern UI**: Clean, responsive design with KAVIA brand styling
+- **Modern UI**: Clean, responsive design with Corporate Navy styling
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify
+- **Backend-ready**: Reads API base from environment

 ## Getting Started